MariusArlauskas/moviesProject/README.md

     ADD Search:
         show movies in list, open movie list on click

+    Profile:
-    ADD Profile:
+        ADD Edit profile
         ADD ability for a user to customize profile theme (??)
-        ADD Various stats in graphs with ability to share ADD my list
+        ADD Various stats in graphs with ability to share ADD My movie lists (completed, planning...)
-        ADD Followed/Following me
+        ADD Followed/Following me users

     ADD Forum (??)

-?? - lowest priority, only if the idea seems to fit in or there is enaugh time.
+    Refresh token

+    ?? - bonus ideas.

+# what is DONE (but might still be expanded):
+    Profile page
+        Showing basic users info

+    Movies page
+        Showing movies in cards

+    Profile toolbar
+        Toolbar with easier navigation shows up when user is logged in

+    Header with navigation for offline users

+    Login page
+        BackEnd JWT authorization

+    Register page

+    BackEnd saves user seen movies for a day (since api does not let permanent saving) Not saving movies until request for them is made.